Tafara-N/alx-backend-javascript/0x00-ES6_basic/README.md

 # Requirements

 ## General
-- All your files will be executed on Ubuntu 18.04 LTS using NodeJS 12.11.x
+- All your files will be executed on Ubuntu 18.04 LTS using NodeJS `12.11.x`
-- Allowed editors: vi , vim , emacs , Visual Studio Code
+- Allowed editors: `vi` , `vim` , `emacs` , `Visual Studio Code`
 - All your files should end with a new line
-- A README.md file, at the root of the folder of the project, is mandatory
+- A `README.md` file, at the root of the folder of the project, is mandatory
-- Your code should use the js extension
+- Your code should use the `js` extension
-- Your code will be tested using the Jest Testing Framework (/rltoken/ECZpKsJ3fm1qRA7lDyhd_Q)
+- Your code will be tested using the [Jest Testing Framework]()
-- Your code will be analyzed using the linter ESLint (/rltoken/Ttd9w5jERwTErJW3DDbVoQ) along with
-- specific rules that we’ll provide
+- Your code will be analyzed using the linter [ESLint]() along with specific rules that we’ll provide
 - All of your functions must be exported

 # Setup